Sejal-Dubey/FOSS_Sign_Language_generator/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License, which allows for open-source use, modification, and distribution.

 ## Video Demo
+For a visual demonstration of the Sign Language Helper in action, you can watch the video demo.
+This demo walks through the entire process from video upload to the final downloadable output, showcasing the application’s features and functionality.
 [Link to video demo](https://your-demo-video-link)